shenwei356/csvtk/doc/docs/usage.md

   - "CSVTK_H" for flag "-H/--no-header-row"
   - "CSVTK_QUIET" for flag "--quiet"

 You can also create a soft link named "tsvtk" for "csvtk", which sets "-t/--tabs" by default.

 Usage:
+  csvtk [flags]
   csvtk [command]

 Commands for Information:
   corr            calculate Pearson correlation between two columns